DRC is currently facing the worst Ebola outbreak in the country's history. We're on the ground now delivering urgently needed supplies.Donate now

 The armed conflict and insecurity has displaced 4.5 million people within the country.
 13.1 million people need humanitarian assistance—5.6 million more than in 2017.
 Over the last year with intensified fighting, the humanitarian situation has dramatically worsened.

 What is the Kivu conflict?

 The conflict in North and South Kivu began in 1996 in eastern Congo in the aftermath of the Rwandan genocide.
 The conflict involves numerous armed actors, including the DRC Military, foreign rebel groups such as the Democratic Forces for the Liberation of Rwanda and Allied Defence Forces of Uganda and more than 100 local armed groups.
 Due to this ongoing fighting, DRC is currently home to the largest UN peacekeeping force in the world, consisting of 21,000 people.

 As part of Mercy Corps’ programming in eastern DRC, we are working to support stronger local governance and conflict resolution mechanisms, in order to build greater social cohesion at the grassroots level.

 Is there still war in DRC?

 Not technically.
 But there is still ongoing conflict, insecurity and a lack of effective governance.
 There are now more than 100 armed groups vying for territory and control in eastern DRC.
 The current president, Joseph Kabila, has been in position since 2001 following the assassination of his father, Laurent Kabila.
-Elections were due to be held in December 2016, but have been delayed to December 2018.
+The recent presidential election in December 2018 has thrown the country into further turmoil.
 In its 58 years of independence from Belgium, the DRC has never had a peaceful political transition.

 How densely populated is the Democratic Republic of Congo?